ryancalhoun/advent-of-code/2023/20/README.md

 ## Solution

 Part one was a pretty cool simulation of asynchronous communication.
-It was actually easier to think of it as an actual network than it was to write synchronous code to trigger all the callbacks.
+It was easier to think of it as an actual network than it was to write synchronous code to trigger all the callbacks.
 In Ruby, blocks helps organize all the now/later behavior.
 This would have been interesting to code in Javascript.